top of page

-by Shane Yap - Fairmarch
+by Shane Yap - Fairmarch - edited by JTMUSES

+1. I've read that you had prior work experience in the corporate sector, could you share more on why you left that sector to pursue and set up your current business?
+What was something that drove you to want to do what you are doing now?
 I left the corporate world in 2015- I was Head of Branding and Communications for the Esplanade.
-As Head of Communications, you have to position key messages and communicate relevant information for marketing needs.
-As one of the busiest arts centres in the world with about 3,000 performances presented by Esplanade, It was indeed a tall order.
-I also had to manage a young Millennial team – that was even more challenging!.
+As Head of Communications, I had to position key messages and communicate relevant information for marketing needs.
+It was a tall order as Esplanade presented about 3,000 performances as one of the busiest arts centres in the world.
+I also had to manage a young Millennial team – that was even more challenging!

+I didn’t leave the corporate scene as I worked on consultancy jobs between jobs, like enabling the brand and web content of a resort in Yunnan, Shangri-la and helping start-ups position their strategic messages.
 I decided to leave a full-time job to manage my health and wellness, and while I was “shaking legs”, my friend recommended that I refresh my oil painting skills!
 Glacy, my college and NUS friend and a bonafide artist herself “pushed” me into this artistic journey.
 Together with another ACJC-ian, we held two different exhibitions, one at Chinatown Heritage Centre, and another at the Singapore University of Technology and Design.
-To come back to the question, I would say that I just decided to slow down in my 50s, to bring to fruition a skill and passion!
+To answer your question, I would say that I just decided to slow down in my 50s, to bring to fruition a skill and passion!

 2. Before your friend introduced you to join her at classes, did you have any prior interest in oil painting or mixed media?

-I did do a bit of painting in my 40s (to de-stress) after taking 8 lessons in oil painting (for fun), but because I was so busy I didn’t have time to pursue it.
-I really enjoyed the use of oil paints because oil paints are beautiful mediums to work with; they have a lot of depth and vibrancy in terms of their colors.
-Oils allow happy mistakes; you can actually evolve a “mistake” and create interesting iterations, Oil painting takes about a week to dry so you can continuously apply layer over layer.
+II did a bit of painting in my 40s (to de-stress) after taking 8 lessons in oil painting (for fun), but I was too busy to pursue it.
+I enjoyed using oil paints because they have a lot of depth and vibrancy.
+Oils allow happy mistakes; you can evolve a “mistake” and create interesting iterations.
 My art always evolves and I call it Glimpses of Eden, the good Word inspires me to story tell and imprint my musings!
-I entered the Angelico Art exhibition with my first few oil paintings and 2 were selected – I was also one of the 60 selected finalists at the Angelico Art Exhibition in 2016.
-A testament of my spiritual journey, I feel art should uncover and emote – it should make you feel when you look at it, and oil is a very good medium for that.
-The only thing about oil as a medium is that I cannot do super-fine details – a predicament that led me into mixed media, namely, watercolour and ink.
-Again, as a group of 3 artists, we produced some drawings for a coffee table book for a University.
-I honed these new found skills and used this medium with differently-abled artists, mentoring one to bring his wares to market with the “I’m able collective” initiated by SG Enable.
+I entered the Angelico Art exhibition with my first few oil paintings and 2 were selected –I was also one of the 60 selected finalists at the Angelico Art Exhibition in 2016.
+A proof of my faith, I feel art should uncover and emote – it should make you feel when you look at it, and oil is a good medium for that.

 3. Besides your own creative ventures, you also mentor other students to start off their creative journey - could you tell me more about your students and their achievements?